chrisgathuthi/orm/README.md

 # orm

-This repo has the code snippets for my medium articles.
+This respo has code snippets for my medium articles on django templates with htmx.
-It will be used for my medium article series for ORM operations you are allowed to make your contributions
+I am building a blog application demonstrating various applications of django templates and htmx.